Mission

 Are there any examples of successful use of Drosophila in the development of new drugs?

-Although there were no useful mouse models that mimic the RET gene abnormality (RET[M918T]) observed in medullary thyroid cancer patients, Regius Professor Ross at the University of Glasgow (our technical advisor) succeeded in creating the first animal model using flies.
+Although there were no useful mouse models that mimic the RET gene abnormality (RET[M918T]) observed in medullary thyroid cancer patients, Regius Professor Ross at the University of Glasgow (our collaborator) succeeded in creating the first animal model using flies.
 ZD6474 prolonged recurrence-free survival in patients and was approved as the first molecularly targeted drug vandetanib for this cancer.